box1273002/Entrepreneurship/Business_Plan.md

 #### 1.6 Are We Economically Viable? - Value Mapping

 Our value mapping (see *Appendix I*) demonstrates that FOCO offers the most affordable, flexible, and engaging screen time solution compared to competitors like *Cold Turkey*, *Opal*, and *Forest*.
 With features like coin-based time management, ad-based coin earning, and personalized scheduling, FOCO bridges the gap between rigid time-blocking apps and user-driven digital wellness.

+### 2. Market Section

+#### 2.1 Market Research Goals

+To ensure that our product provides users with the most effective productivity service on the market, we first performed extensive research.
+Our main lines of questioning were as follows:

+- Target market and user needs: what demographics make up our target audience and why do these users consume these products?
+- Market size and demand: how many people actively seek screen time control solutions and how will this change into the future?
+- Competitive landscape: what existing apps offer screen time restrictions, and how do they work, how do competitors monetize their apps and what are the strengths and weaknesses of competing products?

+#### 2.2 Secondary Research

+Target market and user needs:

+Our research has shown that the market for productivity and time management apps is expanding, driven by increased smartphone usage and work-from-home trends.
+Demand for time tracking in both personal and professional contexts indicates potential for subscription-based monetization models.
+[1]

+From analyzing the literature on the subject, we confirmed that most of the target audience would use the system as an intervention rather than as a guide.
+Based on this, we tailored our app to take into account the relationships of the user with their family and friends.
+By involving families in the intervention (in a Family Media Plan [2]), the project aimed to create tailored strategies for managing screen time, which can be supported by caregivers modeling healthy behaviors.
+This approach is essential for fostering long-term changes in media habits among adolescents.
+Intervening technologies are most effective when paired with support and enforcement of a third-party.

+The benefits of the intervention were not just short-term; participants in [3] maintained lower levels of smartphone use and improved well-being for at least six weeks after the intervention ended.
+Ensuring that the user makes it through the initial few days is the hardest part in the “rehabilitation” timeline, hence it is a part we need to focus on the most in terms of encouraging and motivating the user.

+### Reference

+[1] Nield, D. (2025) *The Best Time Management Apps to tame the chaos*, *Wired*.
+Available at: https://www.wired.com/story/best-time-management-apps (Accessed: 16 March 2025).

+[2] Persichetti, E. (2020). *Unplugging: An Evidence-Based Project to Reduce Screen Time and Improve Healthy Media Use in the Adolescent Population*. https://doi.org/10.22371/07.2020.024 (Accessed: 16 March 2025).

+[3] Olson, J. A., D, S., Chmoulevitch, D., Raz, A., & Spl, V. (2021). *A ten-step behavioural intervention to reduce screen time and problematic smartphone use*. https://doi.org/10.31234/OSF.IO/TJYNK (Accessed: 16 March 2025).

+### Appendices